precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 ```

 The merge command searches passed directories for the event files.
-You can also pass individual files if you are not interested in all ranks
+You can also pass individual files if you are not interested in all ranks.

-The merge command is written in pure python without external dependencies to make it easy to use on clusters.
+The merge command is written in pure Python, without external dependencies, to make it easy to use on clusters.
 After you run `precice-events merge`, you end up with a single file, which can be additionally compressed and transferred to another machine.
 This is especially handy for very large and/or long simulations on clusters or supercomputers.